 What About The Future Resale Value?

 When considering how much RV you can afford, you should never speculate about how much you can expect to get for it when you sell it.
 Why?
 Well, for one, if you own the RV for more than 17 years, it will have pretty much zero resale value.
-For another, there isn’t exactly a booming used RV market, and you’ll never really know how much money you’ll get for it or how long it will take you to sell.
+For another, you’ll never really know how much money you’ll get for it or how long it will take you to sell.
 Play it safe and only buy something you can afford forever.